Home AI/ML Genetic Algorithms Explained: A Python Implementation Guide

 Limitations and Pitfalls

-- No convergence guarantee.
-Unlike gradient descent on convex problems, there is no theorem that says “if you run long enough you’ll find the global optimum.”
-Schema theorem and related results tell you about expected propagation of building blocks, not about optimality.
+• No convergence guarantee.
+Unlike gradient descent on convex problems, no theorem states that running the GA long enough will identify the global optimum.
+The schema theorem and related results describe expected propagation of building blocks, not optimality.

-- Tuning is art, not science.
-Population size, mutation rate, crossover rate, selection pressure, elitism — all interact, and the right settings are problem-dependent.
-Expect to spend significant time tuning.
+• Tuning is an empirical exercise.
+Population size, mutation rate, crossover rate, selection pressure, and elitism all interact, and the appropriate settings are problem-dependent.
+Substantial tuning effort should be expected.

-- Expensive fitness functions kill you.
-A GA with population 100 running 300 generations does 30,000 fitness evaluations.
-If each one is a CFD simulation taking ten minutes, that’s 208 CPU-days.
+• Expensive fitness functions are a practical limitation.
+A GA with a population of 100 running for 300 generations performs 30,000 fitness evaluations.
+If each evaluation is a CFD simulation requiring ten minutes, the total is 208 CPU-days.
 Surrogate models (cheap approximations used inside the GA, with occasional true evaluations) mitigate this but add complexity.

-- Premature convergence to local optima is the default failure mode.
-Too much selection pressure, too little mutation, not enough diversity preservation — all lead to a converged but suboptimal population.
-Diagnostics: watch population diversity (standard deviation of genes) over time.
+• Premature convergence to local optima is the default failure mode.
+Excessive selection pressure, insufficient mutation, or inadequate diversity preservation produces a converged but suboptimal population.
+Population diversity (standard deviation of genes) should be monitored over time as a diagnostic.

-- Fitness function design is where most projects fail.
-If your fitness function is wrong, the GA will optimize the wrong thing with terrifying efficiency.
-Evolution does not care about your intent; it cares about your objective.
+• Fitness-function design is the most common point of failure.
+A flawed fitness function causes the GA to optimize the wrong objective with great efficiency.
+Evolution does not honor intent; it optimizes the stated objective.

-- Performance is modest compared to specialized methods.
-On convex or near-convex continuous problems, well-implemented gradient methods or quasi-Newton methods will usually beat a GA by orders of magnitude.
+• Performance is modest relative to specialized methods.
+On convex or near-convex continuous problems, well-implemented gradient methods or quasi-Newton methods typically outperform a GA by orders of magnitude.

-None of this means GAs are bad.
-It means they are a tool for specific jobs — black-box, combinatorial, multi-objective, or design-space problems — and when you use them outside that niche, you will be disappointed.
+None of this implies that GAs are inadequate.
+They are a tool for specific tasks: black-box, combinatorial, multi-objective, or design-space problems.
+Outside that niche, they tend to disappoint.

 Frequently Asked Questions